 If you’re anything like me, the term “lactose intolerant” can be a little confusing.
 Initially, I thought people who were lactose intolerant couldn’t have any dairy products.
 Fortunately, I was wrong!
 The graphic below sums up important details to know about lactose intolerance.

 If you are lactose-intolerant and are worried about the milk ingredients in the chocolate in this hot chocolate, here is some helpful information to use when choosing the right chocolate for you:

 - The amount of lactose present in chocolate chips depends on the type of chip (unsweetened, semi-sweet, milk chocolate, dark, etc).
 While milk chocolate must contain at least 12% milk and/or cream, other types of chocolate may contain less or no milk/milk ingredients.

 - Since milk ingredients can vary from brand to brand as well, check the label of the package to see if milk or milk ingredients are present.

 - If there’s a concern, choose pure chocolate (no lactose because no milk solids have been added).

 - Unsweetened cocoa powder plus sugar could be used as an alternative.
 Try this recipe and replace the milk with any milk substitute.

-If you’re looking for a hot chocolate recipe for grown-ups, make sure to check out these recipes for stout hot chocolate or hot white Russians.
-And if you’re still craving more, I have a list of 50 hot chocolate recipes that will definitely satisfy your craving for something warm and chocolatey.
+If you’re looking for a hot chocolate recipe for grown-ups, make sure to check out hot white Russians.

 - 1 cup 2% lactose-free milk